 Flood, R.L.
 1987.
-"Some Theoretical Considerations of Mathematical Modeling."
-In Problems of Constancy and Change (proceedings of 31st Conference of the International Society for General Systems Research, Budapest), Volume 1, p.
-354 - 360.
+"Some theoretical considerations of mathematical modeling."
+In Problems of Constancy and Change (Proceedings of 31st Conference of the International Society for General Systems Research, Budapest), Volume 1, pp. 354 - 360.

 Flood, R.L. and E.R.
 Carson.
 1993.
 Dealing with Complexity: An Introduction to the Theory and Application of Systems Science, 2nd ed.
 New York, NY, USA: Plenum Press.